 Overcoming a Marijuana Dependency

 Marijuana may be illegal at the federal level, but that hasn’t stopped the substance from growing in popularity.
 As more states legalize recreational marijuana use, an increasing number of people are experimenting with the drug.
-However, many individuals don’t realize that THC can remain in their body for over 3 months.
-And, more importantly, marijuana use can lead to drug dependency.
+However, many individuals don’t realize that THC can remain in their bodies for over 3 months.
+And more importantly, marijuana use can lead to drug dependency.

 At Sunlight Recovery, we’re committed to helping people overcome substance use.
 In addition to inpatient treatment and medical detox, we offer therapy sessions designed to deliver emotional support.
 Our resources, combined with our team of licensed clinical and medical professionals, have helped many people regain control of their lives.
 Contact us today to learn more.